 As you can see from the updated pics in this article we decided to see what the pups thought about deer antlers.

-After all the pluses and minuses mentioned in this article one of the big ones that we were afraid of were cracked teeth and therefore decided antlers wouldn’t be appropriate for the big boys.
+After all the pluses and minuses mentioned in this article, one of the big ones that we were afraid of was cracked teeth and therefore decided antlers wouldn’t be appropriate for the big boys.

 So we took the plunge and allowed our puppies under 4 months to play and chew on the deer antlers.

-Our pup’s immediately loved the antlers and no issues with cracked teeth and they barely put a dent in the antlers.
+Our pups immediately loved the antlers and had no issues with cracked teeth and they barely put a dent in the antlers.
 Luckily we haven’t had any digestion or diarrhea issues with our puppies.